MS365 OneDrive - Dynamic Access via Drive ID

 Place an MS365 OneDrive control on the view page.

-Activate the "Data field" option and select the data field where the drive ID and (optionally) the folder ID are stored.
+Enable the "Data Field" option and select the data field that stores the drive ID and (optionally) the folder ID.

 Create a view page above the data group and insert a view table.